thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/HandlerTokenMaxTradingVolume.sol/contract.HandlerTokenMaxTradingVolume.md

 that setting a rule will automatically activate it.

-*Set the tokenMaxTradingVolumeRuleId.
-Restricted to rule admins only.*
+*Set the TokenMaxTradingVolume.
+Restricted to rule administrators only.*

 ```solidity